 - Information about treatment options and treatment expectations

 - Information about molecular testing services that could help guide your or your loved one’s treatment

 - A list of cancer type-specific experts, center-of-excellence/high-volume clinics, and National Cancer Institute-designated Cancer Centers

 Q: What does Cancer Commons provide that I cannot find anywhere else?

 Q: Which cancer types does Cancer Commons address?

 A: We serve patients with any type of cancer.
 Many people have come to us for guidance on all of the common types of cancer, especially breast, lung, skin, colorectal, and prostate cancers.
-We also have a special focus on brain and pancreatic cancers, and we have provided guidance to many people dealing with uncommon types of cancer.
+We also have a special focus on brain, ovarian, and pancreatic cancers, and we have provided guidance to many people dealing with uncommon types of cancer.

-Q: How does Cancer Commons communicate with patients?
+Q: How does Cancer Commons communicate with patients and caregivers?

 A: We communicate with patients and caregivers primarily through email, since it is best for capturing information.
 Phone calls or personal meetings are sometimes scheduled, as appropriate.